3antozz/Messaging-app/README.md

 ## Why build this project ?

 This was one of the first FullStack projects I created, it's purpose was to tie everything I learned together in a relatively complex project.
-A messaging app is a common application in the web.
+A messaging app is a common application on the web.

 ## Technologies Used